VueGWT/vue-gwt/docs/guide/essentials/the-vue-instance.md

 }
 ```

-Will have the following `data` object in it's Vue options:
+Will have the following `data` object in it's Vue.js options:
 ```js
 var data = {todo: null};
 ```

 Each Vue instance **proxies** all the properties found in its `data` object.

-So Vue.js will automatically be warned whenever you set `this.todo`.
+When the values of those properties change, the view will "react", updating to match the new values.

-It will then recursively observe all the properties of the Object you set on this property.
+So Vue.js will automatically be warned whenever you set teh value of a `@JsProperty` and recursively observe all the properties of the Object you set on it.

 For example if somewhere in your component you do:
 ```java